 Clarel, A Poem and Pilgrimage in the Holy Land --Volume 2 of the 1876 first edition (New York: G. P. Putnam's Sons) at Ohio Sate University via Hathi Trust Digital Library.
 Where's volume 1?

 Clarel, Hendricks House 1960 --the great groundbreaking edition by Walter E. Bezanson

 Wikisource gives the text of Clarel from the Hendricks House editionJohn Marr and Other Sailors --online electronic text of the first edition (1888) by Paul Royster, University of Nebraska-Lincoln

 Timoleon, Etc. --online electronic text of the first edition (1891) by Paul Royster, University of Nebraska-Lincoln

-Posthumously Published WorksBilly Budd --digital versions in progress at Melville Electronic Library
+Posthumously Published WorksBilly Budd --Versions of Billy Budd via Melville Electronic Library

 Houghton Library, Harvard University has the Billy Budd manuscriptBilly Budd, Sailor and Other Uncompleted Writings - Northwestern-Newberry Edition with Weeds and Wildings, Parthenope (includes "At the Hostelry" and "An Afternoon in Naples in the Time of Bomba," Uncollected Prose and Uncollected Poetry.